aadriien/pronoun-proofer/README.md

 A massive thank you to the wonderful community of builders, creators, and programmers at [the Recurse Center](https://www.recurse.com)!

-And speaking of people at RC.. a special thank you to Florian Ragwitz, who paired with me on this project!
-Florian's Linux expertise is what helped get `Pronoun Proofer` onto the heap cluster, and we also collaborated on property-based testing.
+And speaking of people at RC..
+I'd especially like to thank [Florian Ragwitz](https://github.com/rafl), who paired with me on this project!
+Florian's Linux expertise is what helped get `Pronoun Proofer` onto the heap cluster, and the two of us also collaborated on property-based testing.

 The feedback and edge cases provided by folks at RC have really helped this bot grow and evolve with time.
 Stay tuned as I continue to iterate on training / fine-tuning for improved NLP!